-Fujifilm X-Pro2 versus Leica S Typ 006
+Fujifilm X-Pro2 vs Leica S Typ 006

-The Fujifilm X-Pro2 and the Leica S (Typ 006) are two digital cameras that were revealed to the public, respectively, in January 2016 and September 2012.
+The Fujifilm X-Pro2 and the Leica S (Typ 006) are two digital cameras that were announced, respectively, in January 2016 and September 2012.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the S Typ 006 is a DSLR.
 The cameras are based on an APS-C (X-Pro2) and a medium format (S Typ 006) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 37.5 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 37.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 006 is considerably larger (64 percent) than the Fujifilm X-Pro2.
 Moreover, the S Typ 006 is substantially heavier (155 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.